-Our Mission: To support the health and wellbeing of our community through QUALITY EDUCATION, FOOD, AND PERSONAL/COMMUNITY DEVELOPMENT opportunities offered in an agricultural setting.
+Our Mission: To Support the health and wellbeing or our community through quality EDUCATION, FOOD, AND PERSONAL/COMMUNITY DEVELOPMENT opportunities offered in an agricultural setting

-Our Vision: With a focus on community success, we offer personal and professional support through programs, local products, mentorships, coaching and nature- based therapies.
+Our Vision: With a focus on community success, we offer personal and professional support through programs , local products, mentorship, coaching and nature-based therapies.

 About our Farms